 "We got in fairly early with a modest amount of money.
 Then it mushroomed like an atomic bomb."

 Pretty soon, the Kripkes were millionaires.
 Then multi-millionaires.
-Incredibly, by the mid 1990s, their $67,000 life savings had mushroomed into more than $25 million (roughly $40 million after adjusting for inflation).
+Incredibly, by the mid 1990s, their $67,000 life savings had mushroomed into more than $25 million.
+That's the same as roughly $40 million today, after adjusting for inflation.

-As they became wealthy, Myer and Dorothy continued to live a very humble life.
-They even continued living in their modest three bedroom Omaha apartment that cost just $900 a month!
-Myer, an ordained rabbi, even continued working at his local synagogue earning a salary of $30,000 a year.
+Amazingly, as they became wealthy, Myer and Dorothy never stopped living a very humble life.
+They never bought a house.
+They continued renting a modest three bedroom Omaha apartment for $900 a month.
+Myer, an ordained rabbi, continued working at his local synagogue earning a salary of $30,000 a year.

 The Kripke's biggest indulgence turned out to be philanthropy.
 Throughout their lives, this amazing couple donated millions of dollars to a number of charities.
 They donated $7 million to help rebuild a library at the Jewish Theological Seminary in Manhattan.
 The Kripkes first met each other as students outside this very same library decades ago.
 They eventually donated an additional $8 million to their alma mater.

 Dorothy Kripke died in September of 2000 at the age of 88 and Myer died May 2014 at the age of 100.
 Hat tip to the NYTimes for helping us learn of this incredible story.